 It might seem too insignificant to contribute to anything, but no effort is too little to make a difference!
 Besides, it’s better to take these little precautions than inhale polluted air and have to go see a lung doctor.
 You’re not only saving the Earth; you’re also saving yourself from more expenses.

-Aside from taking these steps, you could also influence government decisions by looking out for, voting for, or even clamoring for legislations and policies that pay special attention to air pollution.
+Aside from taking these steps, you could also influence government decisions by looking out for, voting for, or even clamoring for legislation and policies that pay special attention to air pollution.

 - Say no to plastic bags

-Some other things you can do to reduce air pollution is to say no to plastic bags.
+Some other thing you can do to reduce air pollution is to say no to plastic bags.
 Why?
 When they’re disposed of, they take a longer time to decompose.
-In the process of recycling them for reusage, they cause air pollution.
+In the process of recycling them for re-usage, they cause air pollution.

 Essentially, air pollution is bad for you, your family, and the planet at large.
 They could lead to a lot of respiratory issues whose symptoms might not be immediately obvious.